mrkkrp/markkarpov.com/post/watercolor-equipment.md

 * [Brass Palette India][brass-palette-india] (warning: this is a Facebook page, as Brass palette India has no proper website)

-In my opinion The Little Brass Box Company makes the best palettes.
-I'm currently in the waiting list to get a Binning Monro style palette in summer
+In my opinion, The Little Brass Box Company makes the best palettes.
+I'm currently on the waiting list to get a Binning Monro style palette in summer
 2022:

 ![Binning Monro style palette](/static/img/watercolor-equipment/binning-monro-palette.jpg)